arshiars/EunoiaCapital/content/pages/index.md

         self:
           textAlign: center
     subtitle: Be in good company
-    text: >
+    text: >+
-      A service that provides advice and guidance to startups and small businesses.
+      <div style="text-align: right">A service that provides advice and guidance
+      to startups and small businesses.</div>

     actions:
       - type: Button
         label: Submit Your Investment Opportunity